-We found this White over Red leather 1977 Corvette here on Craigslist in Highland Park, New Jersey where the original owner has his example listed for $12,500.
+We originally found this White over Red leather 1977 Corvette in May 2019 on Craigslist in Highland Park, New Jersey where the original owner has his example listed for $12,500.
 Based on the Hagerty Insurance Online Valuation Tool, the owner has his L48 4-speed example priced just below the #2 “Excellent value.

 The original owner of this Classic White over Red Leather example honestly states that he had his Corvette stripped down and painted the original color in 1991.
 Based on the limited pictures the repaint appears shiny but you’ll need to look closely during an in-person inspection to confirm whether fiberglass spider marks have been kept in check.